arjun0502/AutomatingBackgroundCheck/README.md

 # Automating Background Check
-Automation of background check process for Morning Star Foundation using a technology stack including Python, Linux, Salesforce, AWS Lambda, and DynamoDB.
+Automation of background check process for the Believe in Me Foundation using a technology stack including Python, Linux, Salesforce, AWS Lambda, and DynamoDB.
 Created Flask application in Python to communicate with Salesforce and “Checkr” background check REST APIs.

 ### How to run the background check process